 To further protect yourself, use adhesive tape and plastic to cover all windows, doors, faucets, vents, plumbing fixtures, and other forms of outdoor air intake.
 Consider stacking bricks, sandbags, or even household items such as books in front of these vulnerable areas.
 Catarrhal rain is radioactive waste produced by a nuclear explosion that can affect areas far from the explosion site.
 If you are in a radiation emergency, do your best to get inside as soon as possible.

-Preferably seek shelter in the basement of a solid brick or concrete building.
+The best place to seek shelter is in the basement of a solid brick or concrete building.
 Try to stay calm, tune into your local emergency broadcast channel, and follow any instructions given to you by the authorities.
 Unless you're advised to evacuate, stay still until you're told it's safe to go out.
-Here's how to act and where to take refuge if you receive an alert about an ICBM or other nuclear threat.
+Although many Americans prefer to ignore the potential threat of nuclear exposure, it is a present danger.

 Knowing how to act and where to take refuge if you receive an alert about an ICBM or other nuclear threat can help you survive a nuclear fallout.